In Need of a Covid 19 Employment Defense Attorney?

 Potential litigation is also challenging employers in wage and hour disputes when employees are not being paid for the time it takes to have temperature checks, cleaning and sanitizing, or other COVID-related protocols that are required to maintain the workforce’s health and safety.

-Each of these factors requires a skilled COVID-19 employment defense attorney in California and Nevada to ensure your organization has proven legal protection and strategies in place to successfully continue operations without succumbing to the legal implications the virus has introduced in the workplace.
+Each of these factors requires a skilled COVID-19 employment defense attorney in California to ensure your organization has proven legal protection and strategies in place to successfully continue operations without succumbing to the legal implications the virus has introduced in the workplace.

 What Do Employers Need to Know About the Families First Coronavirus Response Act?

-At Pearlman, Brown & Wax, LLP, our COVID-19 employment defense lawyers in California and Nevada understand each legal precedent and professional nuance contained in our existing and newly constructed state and federal employment laws that impact our client’s ability to operate their businesses on the right side of history.
+At Pearlman, Brown & Wax, LLP, our COVID-19 employment defense lawyers in California understand each legal precedent and professional nuance contained in our existing and newly constructed state and federal employment laws that impact our client’s ability to operate their businesses on the right side of history.

 One of the new pieces of federal legislation that helped change the employment landscape for all employers included the Families First Coronavirus Response Act (FFCRA).